Kelvin-nwak/Beginning-Data-/README.md

 EDA involved exploring the sales data to answer key questions, such as:

-- what is the overall sales trend?
+- what is the overall sales by store?
--  which product are top sellers?
+-  what are the overall sales by manager?
+-  what are the overall sales by month?
--  what are the peak sales?
+-  what are the overall sales by category?

 ### Data Analysis